paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 ValidatorGroups: Vec<Vec<ValidatorIndex>>;
 /// A queue of upcoming claims and which core they should be mapped onto.
 ParathreadQueue: ParathreadQueue;
 /// One entry for each availability core.
 Entries are `None` if the core is not currently occupied.
-Can be
-/// temporarily `Some` if scheduled but not occupied.
 /// The i'th parachain belongs to the i'th core, with the remaining cores all being
 /// parathread-multiplexers.
 AvailabilityCores: Vec<Option<CoreOccupied>>;